IndieKA/Team-Fortress-2/README.md

 Team Fortress 2 is a team based FPS game created by Valve Corporation and downloadable on [Steam] (https://store.steampowered.com/apps/440).
 It is the continuation of Team Fortress, an original FPS from 1996.
 The game has gotten more than 300,000 ratings on Steam itself and was rated 4.5/5 from Metacritic.
 It still continues to be a great multiplayer game today.

-I (IndieKA) am creating a replica of Team Fortress 2 on Khan Academy, the same site in which I will be creating my Garry's Mod KA Project w/Yokuda.
+I (IndieKA) am creating a replica of Team Fortress 2 on Khan Academy, the same site in which I will be creating my Garry's Mod KA Project w/Fenrier.
 Want to check it out?
 Go to this link: https://www.khanacademy.org/computer-programming/team-fortress-2/6360667559428096.
 This is an open source project, so feedback and helpful discussion is always welcome.
 If you would love to contribute, head over to the Contributing section.

 **Creators**:
 -
-Yokuda:
+Fenrier:
 * https://github.com/IndieKA (shares brother's account)

 IndieKA